Tylopsis lilifolia

-Tylopsis lilifolia, the lily bush-cricket, is a species of Orthopterans in the subfamily Phaneropterinae.
+Tylopsis lilifolia, also known as lily bush-cricket or White Sickle Bush-cricket, is a species of Orthopterans in the subfamily Phaneropterinae.
 It is found in Europe and Asia.

 Distribution and habitat

-This species is present especially in southern Europe (not the British Isles or Scandinavia) and it is widespread in the Mediterranean region.
-It can also be found in North Africa and in the Near East, in Iran and in the Caucasus.
+This species is present especially in southern Europe and it is widespread in the Mediterranean region.
+It can also be found in the Lebanon and Israel; and in the Caucasus.
 It mainly inhabits sunny meadows, shrubs and forest clearings.

 Description

 The adult males grow up to 13–22 mm long, while females can reach 16–23 mm of length.